molpopgen/fwdpp/README.md

 make install
 ~~~

 The option passed to the configure script will pass -DUSE_STANDARD_CONTAINERS to the C++ preprocessor.
 This symbol means that the example programs will be built using containers from the C++ standard library rather than from the boost libraries.
-The effect of this is roughly a 10% performance loss (e.g., simulations will take about 10% longer to run).
+Not using boost's pool_allocator can result in substantial performance loss in simulations with high mutation and/or recombination rates.

 Related to the above note, it is worth installing boost on your system.
 Many of their libraries, especially program_options, will probably be worth using for simulations that you write.